LuiseQuoss/ebvcube/README.md

 This process is still work in progress.
-Right now you’ll have to insert all the metadata in the Geobon Portal and then use the resulting json file to start.
-Additionally to that json file the function needs the amount of entities you want to add.
+Right now you’ll have to insert all the metadata in the Geobon Portal and then use the resulting json file to create an empty NetCDF file with the correct structure and the metadata.
+Additionally to that json file the function needs the amount of entities the NetCDF will encompass.

 ``` r
 #json <- 'path/to/json/file.json'